a2insights/octo/README.md

     cp .env.example .env

-### Social login

-If you want to activate the social login make sure if you put the follows credentials below.

-    GITHUB_CLIENT_ID=
-    GITHUB_CLIENT_SECRET=
-    GITHUB_CLIENT_CALLBACK=

-See all env vars available in the .env.example file.
+> See all env vars available in the .env.example file.

 Generate a new application key: